pyouroboros/ouroboros/README.md

 - `--cleanup`, `-c` Remove the older docker image if a new one is found and updated.
   - Default is `False`.
   - Environment variable: `CLEANUP=true`
+- `--keep-tag`, `-k` Only monitor if updates are made to the tag of the image that the container was created with instead of using `latest`.
+  - Default is `False`.
+  - Environment variable: `KEEPTAG=true`

 ### Private Registries